EFDC+ Explorer

 Model Calibration

-EE has been designed to quickly generate report-quality plots of model-to-data comparisons and model results statistics.
-EE gives you the tools to link the appropriate model cells and layers to each specific data set.
-These links are then saved in the model configuration files for use in any subsequent model run.
-You can disable or enable each linkage to report only what you need for the current calibration stage.
-You can run each of these tools manually at any time or can configure EE to automatically generate these plots and statistics at the end of the run.
+EFDC+ Explorer (EE) is designed to streamline the generation of report-quality plots for model-to-data comparisons and results statistics.
+EE provides the tools to link model cells and layers to their corresponding datasets, with all linkages saved in the model configuration files for use across subsequent runs.
+Individual linkages can be enabled or disabled to focus reporting on the current calibration stage, and plots and statistics can be generated manually at any time or configured to produce automatically at the end of each run.

 Time Series Plots

-You can configure Time Series comparison plots to link observed data to the predicted model values.
-The example here shows observed temperature data compared with simulated temperatures modeled with EFDC+.
+Time Series comparison plots link observed data to predicted model values, allowing direct visual assessment of model performance.
+The example shown here compares observed temperature data with EFDC+ simulated temperatures.

 Calibration Statistics